Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 15 September 2024 06.21.36 UTC
+- WIB: Minggu, 15 September 2024 08.55.05 UTC
-- WITA: Minggu, 15 September 2024 07.21.36 UTC
+- WITA: Minggu, 15 September 2024 09.55.05 UTC
-- WIT: Minggu, 15 September 2024 08.21.36 UTC
+- WIT: Minggu, 15 September 2024 10.55.05 UTC

 Kutipan Inspiratif:
-"The moral virtues, then, are produced in us neither by nature nor against nature.
-Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

 Kategori: nature